Autobot37/CommAnalysis/README.md

 ## Testing

-The `tests/` directory contains scripts to verify the functionality of different pipeline components.
+The `tests/` directory contains scripts to verify the functionality of different pipeline components and is automatically verified by github actions..
 * **Test contains:**
     * `test_diarization`: to check if the diarization model correctly identifies speaker segments on sample audio.
     * `test_transcription`: Verifies that the transcription model accurately converts speech in test audio files to text.